Skip to content

 Claude and ChatGPT reason through things with you.
 They are best for: drafting text, working through a decision, summarizing a document you give them, brainstorming options, explaining something in plain language, or helping you think through a problem.
 They are thinking tools, not retrieval tools.
 Use them when you want to process or produce, not find.

 The difference between Claude and ChatGPT is subtler.
 Claude tends to follow detailed instructions more precisely, stay in a consistent voice across long documents, and be more careful about hedging when it is uncertain.
-ChatGPT has stronger plugin integrations and better access to real-time web data when search is enabled.
+ChatGPT leans on a bigger ecosystem of apps and connectors you can pull straight into a chat, auto-routes between quick and careful answers so you rarely pick a model, and has strong image generation built in.
+Both Claude and ChatGPT can search the web when you turn it on.
 For most writing and reasoning tasks at this level, either works.
 The habit worth building is trying both on the same task once and noticing the difference.

 A quick routing rule: if the answer exists somewhere on the internet as a specific page or fact, use Google.
 If the answer needs to be created, synthesized, or reasoned through, use Claude or ChatGPT.